medined/silver-argint/installers/kops/docs/intro-to-pod-security-policy.md

 kubectl get podsecuritypolicies
 ```

-There should be an already created policy called `kube-system` that has the following manifest:
+There might be a created policy called `kube-system` that has the following manifest:

 ```yaml
 apiVersion: policy/v1beta1